mavy/blktrace-utils/README.md

 ## blktrace2stats

-Using a blktrace trace as basis, we can extract basic statistics about operations (merges, number of reads, syncs) that help to analyze the changes done in the filesystem.
+Using a blktrace trace, we can extract basic statistics about operations (merges, number of reads, syncs) that help to analyze the changes done in the filesystem.
 For example, if the I/O is better aligned we will have more merges, reducing the number of requests going to the disk driver.

 ### Usage:
 `> blktrace2stats -i <inputbinarytrace> -w (wiki output) -c (compact output) -W <width>`